GoaLitiuM/Pulsus/README.md

 Building
 ---
+Project utilizes C# 6.0 language features, so Visual Studio 2015 (Mono 4.0) or later is required to build the project.

-See ThirdParty/readme.md for building third party runtime dependencies.
+For building third party runtime dependencies, see [ThirdParty/README.md](../ThirdParty/README.md).

 License
 ---